chronark/swapchain/docs/docs/product-documentation.md

 - Product owners: Katharina Fehn and Spyridon Koustas, students of the FAU.
 Leading the group during meetings, setting the general direction of the project, preparing backlogs for task fulfillment and delivering process artifacts.

 - Developers: Julia Steffener, Mads Jordt, Nicolas Webersinke, Joab Rajkumar, Andreas Thomas, Kevin Kohler, students of the FAU.
-Developing, testing, demoing and deploying the product artifacts required for the software.
+Developing, testing, demoing and deploying the product artifacts required for the software as well as maintaining documentation up to date.

-- Revolving roles: release manager and scrum master.
+- Revolving roles: release manager, scrum master and participants of a product backlog refinement meeting.
 While the release manager takes care of testing code artifacts and publishing weekly releases, the scrum master takes notes of non-technical impediments and aims to solve them in cooperation with the group.
+Furthermore, two members from the development team get together weekly with the two Product Owners to refine product backlog entries.

 #### 2.1.2.
 Team goals and business objective

 Team goals:
-The team's goals include both fulfilling the requirements of the AMOS course as communicated by the coach as well as deploying software that is satisfactory to the industry partner's expectations.
+The team's goals include both fulfilling the requirements about the application of the Scrum-method as communicated by the coach as well as deploying software that is satisfactory to the industry partner's expectations.
 The team goals for fullfilling AMOS requirements include self-dependent and motivated participation in the project planning, meeting the schedules specified in the deliverables overview, appropriate usage and listing of third-party components with fitting licensing and taking care of proper documentation so that the development process can be retraced.
 The three main sources for assessing the work quality as postulated by AMOS are the weekly team meetings, the planning document and the published and tagged code artifacts accessible on GitHub.
-The team goals for satisfying the industry partner consist of delivering a software prototype ready for further (final) development and eventual commercial utilisation.
+The team goals for satisfying the industry partner consist of delivering a functional software prototype ready for further (final) development and eventual commercial utilisation.
 Hereby, the team aims at delivering flawless code components, a clean software architecture and documentation papers of high quality, all of which are considered the main source for assessing work quality from the industry partner's side.

+//Müssen wir hier das Endziel der Anwendung beschreiben oder das Ziel der Anwendung, die wir im Rahmen des Projektes machen?
+Dann mpssen wir das nochmal umschreiben
 Business objective:
 The Swapchain business objective is to offer a popular platform able to trade different cryptocurrencies across multiple blockchains with each other.
 Realising atomic over-the-counter (OTC) transactions that feature hash-time-locked contracts (HTLC) and real-time orderbooks, Swapchain is determined to place a safe, reliable and lightweight solution for the atomic exchange of various cryptocurrency assets across different blockchains on the market.
 As the market for cryptocurrency applications based on distributed ledger technology experiences considerable growth, while technological approaches based on ACCS are only evolving, the product is expected to fill in a market gap and thus experience increasing user numbers across various target groups.
 Due to its intuitivity and ease-of-use, Swapchain is aimed at becoming a viable alternative to a large user base with an intermediate to advanced understanding of cryptocurrencies, a strong sense of data and risk protection and an intent to swap digital assets.